awsdocs/amazon-cloudwatch-user-guide/doc_source/create-cloudwatch-agent-configuration-file-wizard.md

 The wizard is configured with predefined sets of metrics, with different detail levels\.
 These sets of metrics are shown in the following tables\.
 For more information about these metrics, see [Metrics Collected by the CloudWatch Agent](metrics-collected-by-CloudWatch-agent.md)\.

+**Note**
+Parameter Store supports parameters in Standard and Advanced tiers\.
+These parameter tiers are not related to the Basic, Standard, and Advanced levels of metric details that are described in these tables\.

 **Amazon EC2 instances running Linux**